investmentblockchain/IBP-Core/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package icprod/icpro-qt for Debian-based Linux systems.
-If you compile icprod/icpro-qt yourself, there are some useful files here.
+This directory contains files used to package ibpd/ibp-qt for Debian-based Linux systems.
+If you compile ibpd/ibp-qt yourself, there are some useful files here.

-## icpro: URI support ##
+## ibp: URI support ##

-icpro-qt.desktop  (Gnome / Open Desktop)
+ibp-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install icpro-qt.desktop
+	sudo desktop-file-install ibp-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your icpro-qt binary to `/usr/bin` and the `../../share/pixmaps/icpro128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your ibp-qt binary to `/usr/bin` and the `../../share/pixmaps/ibp128.png` to `/usr/share/pixmaps`

-icpro-qt.protocol (KDE)
+ibp-qt.protocol (KDE)